 Counselling for Anxiety

 If you suffer from anxiety, you are in good company!
 Millions of people experience anxiety on a daily basis.
 Some anxiety is useful when it moves us to act.
 For example, when there is a tight deadline at work, or when a school assignment needs to be handed in.

 Additionally, small and manageable amounts of anxiety can help us to be better prepared.
 Here’s another example.
 Let’s say you are visiting a city for the first time.
 Naturally, you would not know how to get to a particular point of interest.

 However, for some of us, fears and worries are our constant companions.
 Sometimes worrying occurs and affects our daily tasks and activities.
 Some of us fear the end of the world, others that disaster or accident might befall them at any time.

 Furthermore, there are some of us who experience specific phobias.
-Some fear being in public places, or meeting new people.
+Some fear being in public places or meeting new people.
 Some of us fear being on our own, being in tight spaces with others, or being in the dark.
-Additionally, many others are fearful of heights, spiders, needles, the sight of blood, to name a few.
+Additionally, many others are fearful of heights, spiders, needles, and the sight of blood, to name a few.

 Signs of Anxiety

-Symptoms of anxiety includes rapid heartbeat, dizziness, and a tightness around the temples and throat.
+Symptoms of anxiety include rapid heartbeat, dizziness, and tightness around the temples and throat.
 Others feel cold, headaches or stomach aches.

-Additionally, some of us are not able to keep calm or still, finding ourselves constantly tapping our feet.
-Others twirl their hair, or play obsessively with a pen.
+Additionally, some of us are not able to keep calm or still, and find ourselves constantly tapping our feet.
+Others twirl their hair or play obsessively with a pen.
 Furthermore, difficulty sleeping soundly through the night is a sign of anxiety, as are nightmares, and a lack of appetite or overeating.

 As mentioned earlier, some anxiety is useful.
 However, anxiety becomes problematic when it threatens to take over our lives.
-Those of us who suffer with Anxiety Disorders experience excessive and irrational fears and worries.
+Those of us who suffer from Anxiety Disorders experience excessive and irrational fears and worries.
 These can become overwhelming and debilitating.
 For many of us, these fears and worries interfere with regular functioning such that our significant relationships and work are affected.
 If left untreated, chronic anxiety can lead to depression.

 Counselling for Anxiety